Eomm/blog-posts/bonus/graphql-loader/README.md

 {"level":40,"hostname":"Eomm","msg":"sql: SELECT * FROM Projects WHERE devId = 3"}
 ```

-As you can see, the queries are not optimized because we run a query to fetch the projects
-for each developer instead of fetching all the projects in a single query.
+As you can see, the queries are not optimized because we ran a query to fetch the projects for each developer instead of fetching all the projects in a single query.

-Here you have seen the N+1 problem in action:
+Now you have seen the N+1 problem in action:

 - **1**: we run a root query to fetch the first data list
 - **+N**: we run a query for each item of the previous list to fetch the related data